Editions and supported features of SQL Server 2017 on Linux

 RDBMS high availability

 1 On Enterprise edition, the number of nodes is the operating system maximum.
-On Standard edition, there is support for two nodes.
+On Standard edition, there's support for two nodes.

 2 On Enterprise edition, provides support for up to 8 secondary replicas - including 2 synchronous secondary replicas.

 3 Standard edition supports basic availability groups.
 A basic availability group supports two replicas, with one database.
 For more information about basic availability groups, see Basic Always On availability groups for a single database.